The Mediterranean Monk Seal: A Comeback Story!

 - They are incredibly intelligent: Monk seals are known to be playful and curious, and they can even recognize individual humans.

-Here are some fun things you can do to help:
+Here are some fun activities for you

 By learning, sharing, and getting creative, we can all be heroes for endangered marine animals and help them have a brighter future, just like the amazing Mediterranean monk seal!